Editor’s note: Did you see the date on this post? It’s a little old, but don’t worry, we updated this on Aug. 31, 2020.

-There may be nothing more anti-climactic than discovering a Yelp page with little to no photos.
-Photos help build trust, help people get to know you, and help people start to like you.
-Whether it’s a dental office with a picture of the staff, a contractor showing a before and after photo, a wedding venue with an action shot, or a shipping center with an accurate photo of the front of the building photos are important.
-Not to mention, captioning your photos informs consumers what they are looking at and gives you an opportunity to specifically describe what you do.
-Businesses with at least one photo average 128% more phone calls from their Yelp page.
+There may be nothing more anti-climactic than discovering a Yelp Page with little to no photos.
+Photos help build trust and allow people to get to know you and your business—whether it’s a dental office featuring the staff, a contractor’s before and after pics, or a shipping center with an accurate photo of the front of the building.
+Plus it’s good for business: Having at least one photo averages 128% more phone calls from a business’s Yelp Page.

-Responding to reviews is easily the most important facet of completing any Yelp page.
-It’s just as important to pay attention to what consumers are saying about you online, as it is offline!
+Responding to reviews is a critical part of completing any Yelp Page.
 Think of your reviews as an opportunity to hear valuable feedback about your business that you wouldn’t have otherwise received.
-Responding to reviews shows both potential and previous consumers that you have excellent customer service.
-Keep in mind, you want to respond to every review.
-Use this article for more Do’s and Don’ts when it comes to reviews.
+Responding to reviews shows both previous and potential consumers that you have excellent customer service.
+Bonus points: Respond to every review.
+It’s just as important to pay attention to and engage with what consumers are saying online as it is offline.

-To some extent, every business comes from an initial “aha!” moment.
-A realization, a desire, a light bulb that went off and suddenly that (perhaps) crazy idea was brought into fruition.
-Your unique contribution to the world in the form of an LLC.
-Your business has a story and it should be told!
+To some extent, every business starts from an initial “aha!” moment.
+A realization, a desire, a light bulb that went off and suddenly your (perhaps crazy) idea was brought to fruition—your unique contribution to the world in the form of an LLC.
+Your business has a story, and it should be told.

 Within Yelp’s “From the business” section, there are several areas where you can tell that story: Specialties, History, and Meet the Owner/Manager.